 Depending on your cooking style, you may desire more than one type of hob in your new kitchen.
 With Miele, it is possible to combine a variety of hobs for example Gas, Induction, BBQ Grills, Tepan Yaki and Fryers to create your dream combination.
 Create a design feature by placing them side by side for a streamlined look or with a five centimetre gap between each one so they stand out as separate design statements.

 In large kitchens, islands are perfect at optimising storage, work surface and creating an interactive and sociable area for entertaining.
 Placing your hob on the island means you can talk to your family or guests while you cook but make sure you have efficient extraction.
-Induction is an ideal choice as only the plan gets hot and not the surrounding area of the hob plus the smooth, clean surface can integrate fully into the work surface.
+Induction is an ideal choice as only the pan gets hot and not the surrounding area of the hob plus the smooth, clean surface can integrate fully into the work surface.
 Islands are also a great place to locate wine conditioners – these are show-stopping, less frequently used appliances so do not need to be part of the kitchen work flow.
 Top tip – allow 1.2m wide area for the walk way around your island and avoid placing appliances directly opposite each other to keep the pathway clear.

 Small appliances such as free standing coffee machines, toasters, food processors and mixers stored on work surfaces can look cluttered and untidy.
 When planning your kitchen design, think about creating a dedicated area for these essential kitchen helpers so that they can be easily accessed, used and stored away.
 A pull down tambour unit can be perfect for this.